flugg/laravel-responder/readme.md

 }
 ```

-The exceptions thrown by this trait extends `Flugg\Responder\Exceptions\ApiException`, so they are picked up by the package exceptions handler.
+This trait will throw exceptions extending `Flugg\Responder\Exceptions\ApiException` instead, so they are picked up by the package exceptions handler.

 ***
-_As discussed in the [Transformers](#converting-to-camel-case) section, you can also use the `Flugg\Responder\Traits\ConvertsParameters` trait in your base request class to convert incoming parameters to snake case._
+_After Laravel 5.3 there is no longer a base request class out of the box.
+You may either create one manually or use the trait in all your form requests._
 ***

 #### Creating Custom Exceptions

-The package provides a few exceptions to handle default Laravel exceptions.
-However, you may want to create your own exceptions to handle custom errors.
-You are free to create as many exceptions as you like, but if you want them to be automatically caught and converted to a JSON response by the package, they will need to extend `Flugg\Responder\Exceptions\ApiException`.
+The package has a few exceptions out of the box to handle Laravel's default exceptions.
+However, you may want to create your own exceptions for your API.
+If you want the package to automatically convert your exceptions to JSON responses, they will need to extend `Flugg\Responder\Exceptions\ApiException`:

-When creating exceptions that extend `Flugg\Responder\Exceptions\ApiException`, you will get access to two protected properties you can declare to set status code and error code.
-The package will use these properties when converting the exception to a JSON response.
-Below is an example exception:

 ```php
 <?php